 Language and customisation

 Every rule above is consistent regardless of the language the companion is operating in.
-KindredMind supports eleven languages with full companion operation, and two additional beta languages.
+KindredMind supports 15 languages: 12 with full companion operation, and 3 additional beta languages.
 The caregiver selects the companion language during setup.
-The same pace, the same sentence-completion rule, the same validation standards, the same distress protocols — they all apply identically in French, Spanish, Tagalog, Cantonese, and every other supported language.
+The same pace, the same sentence-completion rule, the same validation standards, the same distress protocols.
+They all apply identically in French, Spanish, Tagalog, Greek, and every other supported language.

 Within those standards, the companion is deeply personalised.
-The caregiver supplies the knowledge — recurring questions and how to handle them, family names and their correct pronunciation, subjects to avoid, phrases the person responds well to, daily routine and schedule, favourite topics, and the specific fears or comforts that matter to this particular person.
+The caregiver supplies the knowledge, recurring questions and how to handle them, family names and their correct pronunciation, subjects to avoid, phrases the person responds well to, daily routine and schedule, favorite topics, and the specific fears or comforts that matter to this particular person.
 The companion holds all of that and uses it.
 The standards are the floor; the personal knowledge is everything above it.

 "She asked every time whether Dad had come home from work.
 She's been widowed for eleven years.
 I told KindredMind to say he'd be home for dinner, that everything was fine.
 It wasn't a lie for her.
 It was exactly right."